komatsu5147/HaloMF.jl/README.md

 ``∫_0^∞ dM M dn/dM = ρm``

 where ρm is the mean mass density of the (present-day) Universe.
 This normalization is convenient mathematically but is not necessarily physical; thus, you do not have to pay too much attention to this.
-It is certainly useful for checking the code.
+It is certainly useful for checking the code when the MF is normalized.

 ## Relation to the halo mass function

-The halo mass function, dn/dM, can be computed in the following way.
+The halo mass function, dn/dM, can be computed from the halo multiplicity function, `MF`, in the following way.

-1. The comoving number density of halos per lnν is related to the mass function, dn/dM, as
+1. The comoving number density of halos per log(ν) is related to the mass function, dn/dM, as

 ``dM M dn/dM = ρm dlnν MF(lnν)``